izabelcavassim/Analyses_of_genome_data/README.md

 Learning goals
 =====================
-At the end of the workshop, the students will be able to:
+At the end of this workshop, the students will be able to:

 * Describe what a variant calling file (VCF) format is and how to manage those files.
 * Conduct quality assesment of a VCF.